 - fluid independent

-To create a mixture of gases and liquids in a CVD process, bubblers are most commonly used.
-A Controlled Evaporation System, which relies on a CEM vaporizer and mixer, can be used to eliminate many of the bubbler’s disadvantages.
-Compared to a regular bubbler, A CEM System can provide the following:
+Bubblers are the most common technology for creating a mixture of gases and liquids in a CVD process.
+However, a Controlled Evaporation System, which relies on a CEM vaporizer and mixer, can eliminate many of the bubbler’s disadvantages.
+When comparing with a regular bubbler, a CEM System can provide the following:

 Metalorganic Chemical Vapor Deposition

-Several metal organic source fluids are used in the MOCVD process, which can be mixed and controlled by a CEM System.
+Several metal organic source fluids are needed in the MOCVD process, which can be mixed and controlled by a CEM System.

 Atomic Layer Deposition

 Atomic Layer Deposition (ALD) is a process that offers thin film growth as fine as the atomic / molecular scale per monolayer.
 In this process, using a mini CORI-FLOW or a CORI-FLOW flow meter and controller for dosing precursors offers: